I’m sure you’re familiar with KFC’s famous slogan “Finger lickin’ good”?

-Once wrapped, put them back in your smoker at 225°f or 107°C for another two hours.
-An you’ve now earned a further two-hour break!
+Once wrapped, put them back in your smoker at 225 °F or 107 °C for another two hours.
+And you’ve now earned a further two-hour break!

 Why Did We Say 2 Hours Wrapped is Controversial?

-Hardcore BBQ rib purists live for that crusty bark on the outside of slow-cooked ribs.
+Hardcore BBQ rib purists live for that crusty bark on ribs on the outside of slow-cooked ribs.
 They look for tender meat that is slightly chewy but not sliding off the bone.